Do Greater Assets Always mean Greater Acrimony?

 Scott DeMarco, Equitable Value LLC, is an MBA, as well as a Certified Divorce Financial Analyst (CDFA), Business Appraiser (CBA) Valuation Analyst (CVA) and Patent Valuation Analyst (CPVA).
 He has worked as the financial expert in complex divorces for many years, and has written and lectured extensively on topical issues in the area of finance and divorce.

 Katherine Miller has developed a unique perspective in the practice of family law while litigating family law cases and working through her own divorce.
 Traditional divorce encourages resentment between spouses.
 She thinks outside-the-box to achieve positive results for her clients and their families—solutions that work over the long-term.
 Collaborative Practice and mediation are the focus of her work because she believes these processes provide lasting solutions.
 She received her B.S. from Vassar College and her J.D. from Fordham School of Law.

-Lauren Behrman is a Licensed Psychologist, mediator, collaborative divorce professional and parent coordinator in private practice in Westchester, NY with offices in White Plains and Katonah, and Midtown Manhattan, providing counseling and psychotherapy for children, adolescents, and adults struggling in life and relationships.
+Lauren Behrman is a Licensed Psychologist, mediator, collaborative divorce professional and parent coordinator in private practice in NYC and Harrison, NY, providing counseling and psychotherapy for children, adolescents, and adults struggling in life and relationships.
 Her practice is a mix of individual therapy with children and adults, couples and families facing challenges and transition in life and relationships.
-She provides divorce services that include Parent Coordination Co-parent Counseling with High Conflict Parents, Neutral Child Specialist, Process Facilitator and Divorce Coach in Collaborative Matters.
+She provides divorce services that include Parent Coordination, Co-parent Counseling with High Conflict Parents, Neutral Child Specialist, Process Facilitator and Divorce Coach in Collaborative Matters.